College Vaccine Exemptions

 Religious Exemptions to Vaccines FAQ

-Is my school or college required to accept a religious exemption to mandated vaccines?
+Is my college or university required to accept a religious exemption to mandated vaccines?

-Does the U.S. Constitution require a school or college to offer a religious vaccine exemption?
+Does the U.S. Constitution require a college or university to offer a religious vaccine exemption?

 If my college is a private institution, is it pointless to request a religious exemption if the college states that it won't accept it?